SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ## Database

 The Travel Insurance Claims Dataset csv file was downloaded from Kaggle.
-It was visaully analyzed to determine what fields would be most useful.
+It was visually analyzed to determine what fields would be most useful.
 It was then pulled into PGADMIN.
 SQL code was used in query tool to successfully create tables.

-- Sample data that mimics the
-expected final database structure or schema
-- Draft machine learning module is connected to the provisional databas

 ## Dashboard
-N/A
+Tableau will be used as a data visual dashboard for the project.
+Microsoft Power Point slides will be used for the demo presentation.